jason-woolf/DesmosPlayer/README.md

 > :warning: Note: The ID is not the same as the index of the expression.

-> :bulb: Tip: To find the ID of an expression, click on the expression while holding down the ctrl key (windows) or the command key (mac).
-The ID will be printed in the console and copied to the clipboard so you can easily paste it into your program.
-See the ##Usability## section below for more details.
+> :bulb: Tip: To find the ID of an expression, click on the expression while holding down the ctrl key (Windows) or the command key (Mac).
+The ID is printed in the console and copied to the clipboard so you can easily paste it into your program.
+See the ##Usability Features## section below for more details.

 Here is an example of a program script that you would write: